-The proposed changes to Regents' Rule 10801 (Policy on Transparency, Accountability, and Access to Information) codify the Board's longstanding expectation of full compliance with the TPIA.
-Regents' Rule 10801 will also include a link to the recently revised U. T. Systemwide Policy UTS139, regarding procedures and application of the TPIA, and will require that substantive changes to UTS139 require approval by the Board.
-Revised UTS139 will be the subject of a report and discussion under Item 8 on Page 132 of the Audit, Compliance, and Management Review Committee.
+The changes to Regents' Rule 10801 (Policy on Transparency, Accountability, and Access to Information) codify the Board's longstanding expectation of full compliance with the TPIA.
+Regents' Rule 10801 also includes a link to the recently revised U. T. Systemwide Policy UTS139, regarding procedures and application of the TPIA, and requires that substantive changes to UTS139 be approved by the Board.

-9. U. T. System Board of Regents: Discussion and appropriate action regarding recommended adoption of new Regents' Rules and Regulations, Rule 10901, concerning Statement of U. T. System Values and Expectations
+9. U. T. System Board of Regents: Adoption of new Regents' Rules and Regulations, Rule 10901, concerning Statement of U. T. System Values and Expectations